BrianWahinya/fastapi_socialmediaapp/README.md

 # fastapi_socialmediaapp

-Social media app Python API based on FastAPI framework.
+### Social media app Python API based on FastAPI framework.

+This a simple social media app where users can comment, post, authenticate among other use-cases